TeXmeijin/use-aspida-caller/README.md

 ## use-sender-aspida-hooks

-React Hooks for POST/PUT/DELETE requests by aspida
+React Hooks for getting callers and states by aspida

 ⚠️This hook is PoC.⚠️